 The Globe Theatre Society is a Board run not-for-profit organization.
 With this structure, the Board of Directors hires the Artistic Director who provides the artistic expertise and vision to realize the mission of the Globe Theatre Society.
 Globe Theatre receives federal, provincial and municipal grants and accepts corporate and private donations that are tax deductible.
 Revenue is also raised through ticket sales, theatre rental, fundraising projects and related ventures.

 Globe Theatre is one of Saskatchewan's largest arts organizations with a permanent staff of 29 administrative, technical and artistic employees.
 Throughout a season, Globe employs more than 100 artists on a contract basis.
 The annual operating budget is just over $4 million.

-We respect and honour the Treaties, we acknowledge the harms and mistakes of the past, and we are committed to moving forward with Indigenous Nations in the spirit of truth, reconciliation and collaboration.
+We respect and honour the Treaties, we acknowledge the harms of the past, and we are committed to moving forward with Indigenous Nations in the spirit of truth, reconciliation and collaboration.

 We are all Treaty people.

 |1801 Scarth Street

 We're located at the corner of Scarth Street and 11th Avenue in the Prince Edward Building, across the street from the Cornwall Centre.

 View Larger Map